peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Another negative of masturbation and porn is that it is a giant waste of time.
 The amount of time spent seeking and searching for the perfect clip and masturbating itself takes considerable time, meaning that sleep may be sacrificed, or other activities may be put off.
 When people stop using PMO, they are often shocked at how much time they have, and that is also why they should change their lifestyle so that PMO has no place.

 There are also more anecdotal (but consistently shown) negatives to PMO.
-PMO can create more acne and spots, it can lessen hair growth (and can cause it to recede), it can cause users to become gay or LGBT when they had no previous interest (just through hypersexualization), increased objectification of the other sex, more self-control and more.
+PMO can create more acne and spots, it can lessen hair growth (and can cause it to recede), it can cause users to become gay or LGBT when they had no previous interest (just through hypersexualization), increased objectification of the other sex, less self-control, and more.
 People that have left have shown consistent improvements across these things.

 However, I want you to understand that no matter how many negatives of porn (or positives of leaving) that you know of, no matter how many studies you research, no matter how many books you read, no matter how many conversations you have about why porn is bad, **it will not help you in leaving.**